Rank your nonprofit’s ability to earn more money.

 What lies between you and more funding for your nonprofit organization?
-Probably less than you think.
+Less than you think.
 Does something keep your nonprofit organization from reaching the next funding level?
-Do you need additional bricks under your feet to reach it?
-Here are eight key income building blocks that can help your nonprofit organization’s ability to step up and earn more funding.
+Here are eight key income building blocks to help you evaluate your nonprofit organization’s ability to step up and earn more funding.
 As you read, rank your organization from 1 to 5, with 5 represent full use of that building block at your organization.

-Quality Results.
 You create results worthy of investment whether you label them outcomes, outputs, or products.
-These change people’s lives.
-You offer donors the chance to participate in helping to make these changes.
+You change lives.
+You offer donors the chance to participate in helping to improve lives.
 If you can’t articulate the specific results of your work, ask your customers.
-Listen to their answers.
-Then, identify and systematize ways to measure your results.
-Quality results are the foundation of all income and funding.
+Then, identify and categorize what you learn.
+Results are the foundation of all income–they are the value you provide.

-No Secret.
-There is good word about you “on the street.”
-People talk about your efforts and create a positive buzz.
+Good word exists about you “on the street.”
+When people talk about your efforts, you hear a positive buzz.
 This is no accident or byproduct.
-You intentionally let people know about your important results.
-You are never too busy to get the word out, and you have a consistent message when you communicate.
-For help, see Sarah Durham’s book Brandraising.
+You intentionally let people know about your value.
+You are never too busy to get the word out.
+For help, read Sarah Durham’s book Brandraising.

-Board Credibility.
-When you list your board members, do people nod and indicate their respect.
-People want to be part of your organization because they know that your board members take things seriously if they don’t create a nominating committee to look at board member recruitment for this and future years.
-Make the Executive Director one of the group’s leaders.
+When you mention your board members, people nod and indicate their respect.
+People want to be part of your organization because they know that your board members take things seriously if they don’t create a nominating committee to look at board member recruitment.
+The Executive Director is one of the group’s leaders.

-Community-Wide Approach.
-You have a strategy to embrace a community and to invite that community to embrace you in return with their esteem and monetary resources.
-You collect contact information about this community to keep them informed.
+You have a strategy to grow a community of supporters every year.
 A neighborhood school’s community is the families it serves and its neighborhood.
 If you’re a parenting education program, your community includes parents and all people in your service area who care about children and families.
 Who is your community?
-How do you embrace them?
-What message do you want them to know about you?
-How will you invite them closer?
-How can they support you?
-How will you ask for this support?
+How do you engage them?
+How will you reach more of them?